 - Identify information about low-or no-cost resources for tobacco treatment.

-- Compare the reasons patients may or may not choose to be screened to the reasons for their choices.
+- Compare the reasons patients may or may not choose to be screened.

 - Identify steps in the shared decision-making process.